Arminsbss/Data-structure/README.md

 ## About

-This project was created collaboratively by Armin Sabourmoghaddam, Ali Khaki, and Ali Farrokh.
+This project was created collaboratively by Armin Sabourmoghaddam, Amir Khaki, and Ali Farrokh.
 It aims to streamline the process of collecting and evaluating homework assignments for students studying data structures.

 - **Armin Sabourmoghaddam:** Developed the full structure of the website using HTML.
 - **Ali Farrokh:** Added and designed the UI and UX elements to enhance the user experience.
-- **Ali Khaki:** Implemented the feature for uploading homework assignments.
+- **Amir Khaki:** Implemented the feature for uploading homework assignments.

 ## Projects